Purple Martin

 Fact:

 Absolutely false.
-True, the insects can not burrow into the aluminum to hide, but insect pests hide in the nesting materials, not in the housing materials and since ALL houses have nesting materials, then ALL houses can contain insect pests, mainly mites, blowflies and fleas.
-This statement is nothing more than just a sales gimmick directed at the un-informed public.
+True, the insects can't burrow into the aluminum to hide, but insect pests don't hind in the housing materials itself, they hide in the nesting materials and since ALL houses have nesting materials, then ALL houses can contain insect pests, mainly nest mites, blowflies and fleas.
+This statement is nothing more than just another sales gimmick directed at the un-informed public.

 Myth: